 The BBC Radiophonic Workshop – Christmas Commercial

-John Baker does the Pink Floyd-purloined tape loop and drawer-slamming honours for this thoroughly disrespectful reworking of O Come All Ye Faithful, originally produced for the 1963 BBC Home Service comedy play The Santa Problem, a thoroughly disrespectful slice of social satire starring George A. Cooper as a department store manager who can’t find anyone to be Father Christmas for the grotto.
+John Baker does the Pink Floyd-purloined tape loop and drawer-slamming honours for this thoroughly disrespectful reworking of O Come All Ye Faithful, which was originally produced for the 1963 BBC Home Service comedy play The Santa Problem, a thoroughly disrespectful slice of social satire starring George A. Cooper as a department store manager who can’t find anyone to be Father Christmas for the grotto.

 The Go-Go’s – I’m Gonna Spend My Christmas With A Dalek

-Often held up as a what-were-they-thinking embarrassment to rank with The Laughing Gnome, I actually think this is a great fun and funny record with more musical muscle than you’d expect – a bit like The Laughing Gnome, then – and not to mention about as definitive an example you’ll find of how massive The Daleks were at Christmas 1964 outside of finding a warehouse full of boxed Scorpion Automotive Dalek Costumes.
-Incidentally, this cheap cash-in single was recorded for a cheap cash-in label notorious for reusing their tapes once the fad had passed, and it sold in such small quantities that it seemed destined only ever to exist in heavily battered and scratched form; the painstaking restoration for this digital version was by the ever-excellent Mark Ayres.
-Incidentally you can hear much more about I’m Gonna Spend My Christmas With A Dalek and Christmas Commercial – on (Music For) The Head Ballet here.
+Often held up as a what-were-they-thinking embarrassment to rank with The Laughing Gnome, I’m Gonna Spend My Christmas With A Dalek is a fun and funny record with more musical muscle than you’d expect – a bit like The Laughing Gnome, then – and not to mention about as definitive an example you’ll find of how massive The Daleks were at Christmas 1964 outside of finding a warehouse full of boxed Scorpion Automotive Dalek Costumes.
+This cheap cash-in single was recorded for a cheap cash-in label notorious for reusing their tapes once the fad had passed, and it sold in such small quantities that it seemed destined only ever to exist in heavily battered and scratched form; the painstaking restoration for this digital version was by the ever-excellent Mark Ayres.
+Incidentally, you can hear me enthusing at great length about I’m Gonna Spend My Christmas With A Dalek – and Christmas Commercial – on (Music For) The Head Ballet here.

 Bob Dorough – Blue Xmas (To Whom It May Concern)

-Backed by Miles Davis’ then-band, the man who sang Three Is The Magic Number frowns that 25th December definitely isn’t as he reels of a list of yuletide annoyances including pan-handlin’ Santas, insincere attention-seeking displays of charity and having to write twenty zillion Christmas Cards over a rattling percussive backdrop.
-And this was only 1962.
+Backed by Miles Davis’ then-band, the man who declared that Three Is The Magic Number frowns that 25th December definitely isn’t as he reels off a list of yuletide annoyances including pan-handlin’ Santas, insincere attention-seeking displays of charity and having to write twenty zillion Christmas Cards over a rattling percussive backdrop.
+This was only 1962.
 Lord knows what he’d have made of Pumpkin Spice Latte.

 Dean Martin – The Christmas Blues